apache/flink-web/_posts/2022-03-16-async-sink-base.md

 }
 ```

-By default, the method `snapshotState` returns all the elements in the buffer to be saved down for snapshots.
-Any elements that have been removed from the buffer for writing and were therefore previously in flight have already been completed due to the sink operator calling `flush(true)` on the sink writer.
+By default, the method `snapshotState` returns all the elements in the buffer to be saved for snapshots.
+Any elements that were previously removed from the buffer are guaranteed to be persisted in the destination by a preceding call to `AsyncWriter#flush(true)`.
-You may want to save down additional state from the concrete sink.
+You may want to save additional state from the concrete sink.
 You can achieve this by overriding `snapshotState`, and restoring from the saved state in the constructor.
 You will receive the saved state by overriding `restoreWriter` in your concrete sink.
 In this method, you should construct a sink writer, passing in the recovered state.

 ```java
 class MySinkWriter<InputT> extends AsyncSinkWriter<InputT, RequestEntryT> {